Lead Management for Small Business: A Practical Growth Guide

 Common Lead Management Challenges Small Teams Face

-- Leads come from multiple sources with no central tracking
+The problems faced by many small businesses that are growing are:- Leads come from multiple sources with no central tracking

 - Follow-ups depend on individual effort